 A third approach is to investigate the going cost of land for various uses.
 For instance, apartment land might cost less than retail land.
 This is strong evidence that retail land is more valuable, as voted and ultimately determined by buyers’ dollars.

 Appraisers can indicate the maximally productive use in general terms.
 For example, the highest and best use might be a commercial building or an office building.
 In some cases, market/marketability data may require a more specific recommendation.
 In other words, the appraiser might specify a 10-story office building or a 25,000-square-foot retail store.

-Land with developed property requires highest and best use analysis in light of existing improvements.
-The three outcomes are:
+Land with developed property requires a highest and best use analysis in light of existing improvements.
+The three possible outcomes are:

 - Continue the Existing Use: The acquirer might simply buy the existing property and leave it as is.
 Alternatively, the acquirer can undertake renovation, rehabilitation or expansion of the property.

 - Modify the Existing Use: The acquirer will adapt or convert the existing property to a new use.
-For example, an old factory building can be repurposed as loft apartments.
+For example, developers can repurpose an old factory building as loft apartments.

 Highest and Best Use Case Study

 Imagine a 100-year-old brick building in the central business district of a small city.
 The building currently serves as a retail space.
 The building is 15,000 square feet (SQFT), and its estimated value as vacant land is $150,000 ($10/SQFT).
 Some residents and businesses have relocated elsewhere over time.
 The building is 11% vacant and currently generates rent of $12/SQFT.
 The cost of operating the property is $34,000 annually and the NOI is $126,200.
 Professionally, the appraiser uses a 9% cap rate, yielding a property value of $1,402,222 (i.e., $126,200 / 0.09).